ssp21/ssp21-spec/ssp21.md

 ## Protection from replay

 Both endpoints of the session shall be able to detect replayed session messages.
-Although the protocol needs to be secure from replay, it does not necessarily need to ensure that all messages are delivered in order, as SCADA protocols like DNP3 automatically handle retries at a higher level.
+Although the protocol needs to be secure from replay, it does not necessarily need to ensure that all messages are delivered.
+SCADA protocols such as DNP3 automatically handle retries at a higher level.
 The protocol will support two modes: one that strictly enforces packet order over (TCP) and a more tolerant mode that allows any new (non-replayed) packet to pass over serial or UDP.

 ## Session message time-to-live (TTL)